The First Shifting Grains

 "Where'd he go?"
 Temari demanded.

 "Like I know."
-The medic mumbled then left the compartment to go treat other patients.
+The medic mumbled then left the compartment.

-Temari left the medical wards in search for her brother but he was nowhere to be found.
-It was ten minutes later that she spotted him on the roof of the medical centre on the opposite side of the street.
+Temari left the medical wards in search for her brother.
+Ten minutes later, she spotted him on the roof opposite of the medical centre.

-Kankuro was huddled in some corner whilst leaning against the railing with his arms crossed and a grimace adorning his youthful features.
+Kankuro was huddled in some corner whilst leaning against the railing with his arms crossed.
+The grimace adorning his youthful features made him look like their father.

-"Hey, where the hell have you been?"
+"Hey, where have you been?"
 Temari approached her brother but he didn't look her way.
 "Kankuro."
 She repeated impatiently.

 "Hmm?"
 He didn't turn.